 Chicken, Mushrooms and Pasta in Wine Sauce

-They’re great for weeknight meals because generally one-skillet dishes are quick and easy to make and have just one pan to wash which is a definite plus after a busy day.
+They’re great for weeknight meals because generally one-skillet dishes are quick and easy to make.

 In this recipe I used whole wheat penne which adds to the richness of the dish but regular penne tastes wonderful too.